Yelp/elastalert/docs/source/ruletypes.rst

 upload it as a temporary dashboard, add a filter to the ``query_key`` of the alert if applicable, and put the url to the dashboard in the alert.
 (Optional, string, no default)

 ``use_kibana4_dashboard``: A link to a Kibana 4 dashboard.
 For example, "https://kibana.example.com/#/dashboard/My-Dashboard".
 This will set the time setting on the dashboard from the match time minus the timeframe, to 10 minutes after the match time.
 Note that this does not support filtering by ``query_key`` like Kibana 3.

+``kibana4_start_timedelta``: Defaults to 10 minutes.
+This option allows you to specify the start time for the generated kibana4 dashboard.
+This value is added in front of the event.
+For example,

+``kibana4_start_timedelta: minutes: 2``

+``kibana4_end_timedelta``: Defaults to 10 minutes.
+This option allows you to specify the end time for the generated kibana4 dashboard.
+This value is added in back of the event.
+For example,

+``kibana4_end_timedelta: minutes: 2``

 ``use_local_time``: Whether to convert timestamps to the local time zone in alerts.
 If false, timestamps will be converted to UTC, which is what ElastAlert uses internally.
 (Optional, boolean, default true)